-£600 energy vouchers: Post Office experiencing 'small number' of issues
+Energy support scheme: More than 6,000 vouchers 'not valid'

 BBC News NI has asked all five electricity suppliers how many vouchers and direct debit payments had been made so far.

-Power NI, SSE Airtricity and Electric Ireland have yet to respond.
+Power NI has yet to respond.

+Electric Ireland didn't give any numbers but said: "We are happy with the progress to date in getting vouchers issued and this is going to plan."

 Budget Energy has said that it has issued just over 40,000 vouchers so far, and approximately 14,500 have been cashed to date.